Ensembl/ensembl-hive/docs/running_pipelines/management.rst

 Relying on MEMLIMIT can be inconvenient at times:

-* The mechanism may not be available on all job schedulers (of the ones eHive support, only LSF has that functionality).
+* The mechanism may not be available on all job schedulers.
 * When LSF kills the jobs, the open file handles and database connections are interrupted, potentially leading in corrupted data, and temporary files hanging around.